adamant/adamant.language.reference/src/system.text.md

 ### Encoding

-Following the principle of [UTF-8 Everywhere](http://utf8everywhere.org/), string are encoded in UTF-8 by default in memory and all other places.
+Following the principle of [UTF-8 Everywhere](http://utf8everywhere.org/), strings are encoded in UTF-8 by default in memory and all other places.
 The encodings classes must be used to read and write in other encodings.

 ### Line Endings